 - Organic (searches)

-While providing a good and useful service stimulates word-of-mouth, and in-house marketing personnel handle your paid outreach efforts, it’s the on-page content of your website and blog that brings in “organic traffic” via Google search queries.
+While providing an excellent and useful service stimulates word-of-mouth, and in-house marketing personnel handle your paid outreach efforts, it’s the on-page content of your website and blog that brings in “organic traffic” via Google search queries.

 You wield significant control over how customers find your services through organic searches, and what happens once they arrive at your website.